DuvoisinNicolas/CTF_Writeups/dghack2023/A_Maritime_Journey.md

 ```$GPRMC,170335.10,V,5000.910034,N,958.609,W,,,2023,09,12,A,N*03```

-Using their UTC times, i figured out the flag (one of these,i can't remember)
+Using their UTC times, i figured out the flag (one of these,i can't remember):

 DGHACK{12092023170333} or DGHACK{12092023170334} or DGHACK{12092023170335} (kinda brute forced this one eheh)